sal55/langs/README.md

 I develop a number of small-scale language-related projects on my PC.

 This github site is used for associated resources such as docs, charts, source backups, benchmark results, the odd binary.
-It had been used also for random stuff related to posts made to my Reddit account, but that has now stopped.
+Most projects are written in my M language, but the master sources and development are on my home PC.

 ### Current Set of Languages
 ````